-While the view might change from town to town, what doesn’t is the friendly people that will greet you.
-New Englanders are known for being welcoming, friendly and liberal minded.
-The majority are very active and love the great outdoors.
-They are also incredibly passionate when it comes to sport – especially their beloved New England Patriots (American football), the Boston Red Sox (baseball) and the Boston Celtics (basketball).
+While the view might change from town to town, what doesn’t is the friendly people that greet you.
+New Englanders are known for being incredibly welcoming, friendly and liberal-minded.
+The majority are very active, love the great outdoors and are incredibly passionate when it comes to sport – especially their beloved New England Patriots (American football), Boston Red Sox (baseball) and Boston Celtics (basketball).

-While Boston is New England’s largest city, with a population of around 670,000, there are a number of cities across the region with populations of more than 100,000 where a wide variety of employment opportunities can be found.
-Major industries include real estate, tourism, energy, employment by the State, tax, manufacturing, agriculture and exports – Portland in Maine is the largest sea port in New England.
+Boston is New England’s largest city, with a population of almost 700,000, but there are several cities across the region with populations of more than 100,000 where a wide variety of employment opportunities can be found for those moving to the USA.

 Hanover, New Hampshire